hokkien-writing/hokkien-writing.github.io/source/A_Pronouncing_and_Defining_Dictionary_of_the_Swatow_Dialect/w/thie.md

   pick it open with a needle.

-- thie lô̤h khṳ̀ ŏi huehlâu a bŏi?
+- thie lô̤h khṳ̀ ŏi hueh lâu a bŏi?

   Does it bleed when you pick into it?